orestxherija/smm4h2018/README.md

 }
 ```

-## Sub-task 1 Leaderboard
+## Sub-task 1 Leaderboard (11 participants)

-Distinguish tweets that mention any drug names or dietary supplement, defined as per definition of the FDA.
+Distinguish tweets that mention names of medications or dietary supplements from those that do not.
+The definitions of drugs and dietary supplements is taken from the FDA.

 |                  | Precision | Recall    |  F1       |
 | :---             |   :---:   |   :---:   | :---:     |